 The “Insert data from picture” tool supports 21 languages, including French, German and Spanish, with many more to follow in the near future, according to the company.

 Moreover, Microsoft said users can access the mobile app feature output from all their devices, by saving it to OneDrive.
-The company assures it will continue to optimize the feature in the upcoming months.
+The company assures it will continue to optimize the feature.